pustotnik/zenmake/docs/buildconf-taskparams.rst

     :user:
         Change file owner.
-It's for POSIX platforms only and do nothing on MS Windows.
+It's for POSIX platforms only and does nothing on MS Windows.
-        It must be name of existing user.
+        It must be a name of existing user.
-        It is not set by default and value from original file will be used.
+        It is not set by default and the value from original file will be used.

     :group:
         Change file user's group.
-It's for POSIX platforms only and do nothing on MS Windows.
+It's for POSIX platforms only and does nothing on MS Windows.
-        It must be name of existing user's group.
+        It must be a name of existing user's group.
-        It is not set by default and value from original file will be used.
+        It is not set by default and the value from original file will be used.

     :follow-symlinks:
         Follow symlinks from ``src`` if ``do`` is ``copy`` or ``copy-as``.